Summer Term – Year 2

 In Music we will be using Charanga!
 The children will be focusing on identifying simple style indicators and instruments used when listening and appraising a piece of music.
 The will begin to understand what it means to find the pulse and start to use musical language to describe the music they are listening to and express their feelings towards it.
 Due to COVID we will not be singing.

-In our Art lessons we will be focusing on the work of David Hockney!
-We will explore the importance of his work throughout history, with a great focus on different drawing techniques.
-We will use different shaeds of pencils in order to explore the techniques we can achieve throughout our work!
-We will create a final piece through the inspiration of David Hockney, finishing by evaluating our final piece.
+In our Art lessons we will be focusing on the work of Andy Goldsworthy!
+We will explore the importance of his work throughout history, with a great focus on different creative and weaving techniques.
+We will use some creative outdoor materials to make an incredible final piece!

 Our PE days for the upcoming term will be Tuesday and Thursday.
 PE kits will stay in school until half term when they can be washed and returned after the holiday.
 Children will dress and change themselves quickly in order to make the most of the PE time.
-We will be splitting our PE in to Yoga, delivered by our coaching partners at ASM, and Invasion Games, where children will apply their skills into game based scenarios – please ask the children what they have learned in PE and see if they can apply it outside of school!
+We will be splitting our PE in to Target Games, delivered by our coaching partners at ASM, and Athletics where children will apply their skills into game based scenarios – please ask the children what they have learned in PE and see if they can apply it outside of school!

 Homework will be sent home each Wednesday, with an expectation that it will be returned on the following Monday, where it will then be placed in quarantine before marking.
 Please note that if homework is returned late then it will not be marked until the following week.